biegunk/soft-actor-critic-pytorch/README.md

-  --task TASK           Task name of dm-control-suite environment --n-test N_TEST       Number of test episodes (default: 1) --out-dir OUT_DIR     Path to directory to save configs and videos (default: out) --device {cpu,gpu,cuda,mps}
+  --task TASK           Task name of dm-control-suite environment --n-test N_TEST       Number of test episodes (default: 1) --out-dir OUT_DIR     Path to directory to save configs and videos (default: out) --weight-path WEIGHT_PATH
-                        Which device to run on, defaults to GPU if available else CPU --weight-path WEIGHT_PATH
                         Path to saved policy weights --render              Whether to save video of test episodes (default: false)